SergioRibera/codeshot.nvim/README.md

 codeshot.setup {
-  bin_path = 'sss_code', -- This may be required in case you have not added the binary to the $PATH -- %c = is a sss_code command generated copy = "%c", -- Format of custom command to run and copy output raw silent = true, -- Run command as Silent window_controls = false, --
+  bin_path = 'sss_code', -- This may be required in case you have not added the binary to the $PATH -- %c = is a sss_code command generated
+  -- Example to copy on wayland: "%c | wl-copy" copy = "%c", -- Format of custom command to run and copy output raw silent = true, -- Run command as Silent window_controls = false, --